rcemper/helper-for-COS-extensions/README.md

 %SYS>
 ```
 And if you run it a second time ?
-it returns a standarr error status
+It returns a standard error %Status.
 ~~~
 %SYS>do ^zLangExample
 %objlasterror="0 ...ZZDUMMY^%ZLANGF00 already defined.........